Switchblade: 1900–1945

 At the low end of the market, Shapleigh Hardware Company of St. Louis, Missouri contracted thousands of switchblades under the trademark Diamond Edge for distribution to dealers across the United States and Canada.
 Most of these knives were novelty items, assembled at the lowest possible cost.
-Sold off display cards in countless hardware and general stores, many low-end Diamond Edge switchblades failed to last more than a few months in actual use.Shackleford, p.
-152: The name Diamond Edge would live on after Shapleigh Hardware went into bankruptcy in 1960.
-Its trademarks were purchased by Imperial Cutlery Company, who used the Diamond Edge trademark on a variety of knives.
+Sold off display cards in countless hardware and general stores, many low-end Diamond Edge switchblades failed to last more than a few months in actual use.
 Other companies such as Imperial Knife and Remington Arms paid royalties to Schrade in order to produce automatic "contract knives" for rebranding and sale by large mail-order catalog retailers such as Sears, Roebuck & Co.

 In 1904, in combination with his brothers Louis and William, George Schrade formed the Schrade Cutlery Co. in Walden, and began developing a new series of switchblades, which he patented in 1906–07.
 Schrade's new Safety Pushbutton Knives incorporated several design improvements over his earlier work, and featured a handle-mounted operating button with a sliding safety switch.
 A multi-blade operating button allowed the knife to operate with up to four automatic blades.
 In successive patents from 1906 through 1916 Schrade would steadily improve this design, which would later become known as the Presto series.
 With the Presto line, Schrade would largely dominate the automatic knife market in the United States for the next forty years.
 Schrade would go on to manufacture thousands of contract switchblade knives under several trademarks and brands, including E. Weck, Wade & Butcher, and Case XX, while other companies used Schrade's patent as the basis for their own switchblade patterns.
 Among these were pocket and folding hunter pattern switchblades bearing the name Keen Kutter, a trademark owned by E.C.
 Simmons Hardware Co. (later purchased by the Shapleigh Hardware Co.).